felixshu/gas-station/apps/eth-contracts/README.md

    - Removes a token from the supported tokens list
    - Emits a `PaymentTokenRemoved` event

+4. **setDepositLimits**:
+   - Updates the minimum and maximum deposit amounts for tokens
+   - Ensures the minimum amount is less than the maximum amount
+   - Applies to all supported tokens
+   - Emits a `DepositLimitsUpdated` event with new limits

 #### Vault Management Functions

 1. **setVaultFactory**: